-- Minors must complete three credits of upper division applied studies prior to giving their senior recital.
+Minors must complete three credits of upper division applied studies prior to giving an optional senior recital.

 Six months prior to proposed date

 Recitals are scheduled in consultation with the music faculty.
 A recital request form listing the proposed date and repertoire must be completed and submitted for faculty approval at least six months prior to the proposed recital date.

 Students also must remember to register for their recital in the appropriate quarter.
 The recital is listed as a zero-credit course, and it is a graduation requirement for majors.
 Students should register as follows:

 Majors: MUPF 387 Junior Recital (required of BMus in performance only)